shpakb/gq-rnaseq-pipeline/README.md

 remove: --notemp
 --verbose
  -pr- gives command arguments overview

+ --keep-going - Might be useful but be cautious, downloading if pipeline stack on fastq-dump we will quickly run out of disk space

 - resources parameter specifies amount of resources pipeline can use.
 In this particular case load 100 and each downloading job uses 50 "points" of load.
 So they can't be more than two downloading jobs simultaneously.